fditrapani/newfolio/README.md

 # Newfolio

-Newfolio is a portfolio theme for creatives.
+Newfolio is a WordPress portfolio theme for creatives.